LegendaryHog/Pentium/README.md

 push [5]    ;put number from five cell of RAM to stack

-push [rax]  ;take number from register rax, discard fractional part and reieve natural number N and put number from N cell of RAM to stack
+push [rax]  ;take number from register rax, discard fractional part and recieve natural number N and put number from N cell of RAM to stack

 push rax + 5 ;take number from register rax sum it with 5 and put sum in stack